 Adding or removing additional support from the order (such as medical or child care expenses).

 For federal income tax purposes, child support is not deductible by the payer but would be tax-free for any parent receiving it for the care of their child.
 The parent with the most time-sharing of the child in question is the parent who can claim that child as a dependent on their tax return, but the other parent cannot.
 However, a parent offering 50% or more in child support may be able to claim an exemption for tax purposes.

-If you are seeking counsel for a child support attorney or an experienced child custody attorney in Orlando Fl, contact the Orlando family law attorneys of Veliz Katz Law for a consultation.
+If you are seeking counsel for a child support attorney or an experienced child custody attorney in Orlando Florida, contact the Orlando family law attorneys of Veliz Katz Law for a consultation.